 Online English Vocabulary Flashcards for ACT 12 (American College Testing) Words

-Learn ACT 12 (American College Testing) vocabulary with this free 75-card online flashcard study set.
-Flip each card to see the part of speech, definition, and example sentence.
+Learn ACT 12 (American College Testing) vocabulary words with this free 75-card online vocabulary flashcard study set.
+Flip each flash card to see the part of speech, definition, and example sentence.

-Test Your knowledge of ACT 12 (American College Testing) Vocabulary with Quizzes and Spelling Practice:
+Test your knowledge of ACT 12 (American College Testing) vocabulary words with online quizzes and spelling bee practice:

 Master ACT vocabulary with these 75 words, from "adverse" to "withhold".
 A strong vocabulary is crucial for excelling in all sections of the exam!